wchen329/ece552-project/p3/README.md

-# ECE 552 Phase 2
+# ECE 552 Phase 3
-CPU for WISC-F18 ISA, with five stage pipeline.
+CPU for WISC-F18 ISA, with five stage pipeline and simple cache.

 ## Folders & Files
 - `primitives` gadgets such as ADDer, XORer, MUXs etc. Purely combinational.